orb-community/orb-helm/charts/orb/README.md

   * `kubectl create -f issuers/production-issuer.yaml -n orb`

 * Install orb.
 Replace `my-orb` with your helm release name.
+Check the [optional variables](#optional-variables-to-set) for more options.

 ```
 helm install --set ingress.hostname=HOSTNAME -n orb my-orb .
 ```

+### Optional variables to set
+- **SMTP**

+   Set the following variables to enable SMTP support for password recovery:
+  - `smtp.host`: SMTP server hostname to send e-mails to.
+  - `smtp.port`: SMTP server port, defaults to `25`.
+  - `smtp.fromName`: E-mail sender display name.
+Defaults to `Orb`.
+  - `smtp.fromAddress`: E-mail address of the sender.
+  - `smtp.usernmame`: username used when authenticating to the SMTP server used for sending e-emails.
+  - `smtp.password`: password used when authenticating to the SMTP server used for sending e-emails.